-The Open Notebook‘s first book, The Craft of Science Writing, published February 1, 2020 is available in paperback, hardcover, and e-book form through IndieBound, Barnes & Noble, Amazon, and wherever books are sold.
+The Open Notebook‘s first book, The Craft of Science Writing, published February 1, 2020, is available in paperback, hardcover, and e-book form wherever books are sold.

 The book, a mix of previously published and new material, includes behind-the-scenes interviews with leading journalists and in-depth essays on the craft of science writing, offering advice on topics such as:

 - How to make the transition into science writing

 - How to find and pitch a science story to editors

 - How to wade through a sea of technicalities in scientific papers to spot key facts

 - How to evaluate scientific and statistical claims

 - How to structure a science story, from short news to long features

 - How to engage readers in a science story and hold their attention to the end